Gebel el-Silsila: Climate

-The present-day climate of Gebel el-Silsila (Khenu) is extremely clear, dry, bright, and sunny year-round, in all seasons, with low seasonal variation, and with about 4,000 hours of annual sunshine, very close to the maximum theoretical sunshine duration.
+The present-day climate of Gebel el-Silsila is extremely clear, dry, bright, and sunny year-round, in all seasons, with low seasonal variation, and with about 4,000 hours of annual sunshine, very close to the maximum theoretical sunshine duration.
 Silsila is located in one of the sunniest regions on Earth.

 The Köppen-Geiger climate classification system classifies the weather of Gebel el-Silsila as a hot desert climate (BWh), like the rest of Egypt.

 Winters are short, brief, and extremely warm.
 Wintertime is very pleasant and enjoyable while summertime is unbearably hot with blazing sunshine, made only more bearable because the desert air is dry.

-The climate of Khenu is extremely dry year-round, with less than 1 mm of average annual precipitation.
+The climate of Silsila is extremely dry year-round, with less than 1 mm of average annual precipitation.
 The desert locale is one of the driest ones in the world, and rainfall does not occur every year.
 The air is mainly dry here and becomes drier southward and upriver towards Aswan.
 The air becomes more humid northward and downriver towards Luxor.